-Bill Berthel: Welcome to the Get Emergent Podcast, where we discuss leadership concepts and best practices.
-We like to provide ideas, concepts, and pragmatic experiments to help you develop as a leader.
-I’m Bill Berthel.
+Bill Berthel: Welcome to the Get Emergent podcast, where we discuss leadership, team, and organizational topics and best practices.
+We like to provide ideas, concepts, and pragmatic experiments to help you develop your potential in your work and leadership.
+I’m Bill Berthel

 Ralph Simone: And I’m Ralph Simone.

 Bill Berthel: So, Ralph, as, another part of our series in talking about this coaching space for leaders, leaders as coach, coaches get to share content.
 They get to share some of their expertise.
 Sometimes it comes out as advice.
 This is really important for coaches to have some content to share.

 Ralph Simone: Yeah.
 And this is interesting for me.
 So my early career, I was a consultant, a subject matter expert.

 Ralph Simone: And I love sharing my expertise.
 But the balancing act here, as we’ve been trained as coaches, is how do you strike the right balance between sharing what you know and drawing out of your client what he or she knows?
 So I think this is a stumbling block for professional coaches as well as leaders as coach.

 Bill Berthel: Yeah.
 No, I think so, too.
 And one of the biggest barriers to effective coaching is projecting too much of our experience, too much of our know how, too much of our subject matter expertise onto the person we’re coaching, whether that be our employee or our client.
 I think this type of projection, at best, can be received as advice that might get acted upon.
 But I think we miss that opportunity to really connect, grow the client, draw out their ideas, their best, and even worse as a leader.
 I think we might start to build a dependency on our advice.

 Ralph Simone: This links back then to consciousness